Dataman-Cloud/swan/README.md

 ## Swan

-### swan is a mesos scheduling framework written in golang based on mesos new HTTP API.
+#### swan is a mesos scheduling framework written in golang based on mesos new HTTP API.

-### you can use swan to deployment application on mesos cluster, and manage the entire lifecycle of the application. you can do rolling-update with new version, you can scale application, and you can do health check for your applications and auto failover when applications or services are not available.
+#### you can use swan to deployment application on mesos cluster, and manage the entire lifecycle of the application. you can do rolling-update with new version, you can scale application, and you can do health check for your applications and auto failover when applications or services are not available.

-### swan is maintained by [dataman-cloud](https://github.com/Dataman-Cloud), and  licensed under the Apache License, Version 2.0.
+#### swan is maintained by [dataman-cloud](https://github.com/Dataman-Cloud), and  licensed under the Apache License, Version 2.0.

 ## Features
 + Application deployment
 + Application scaling
 + Rolling update
 + Version rollback
-+ Healtch check
++ Health check
 + Auto failover

 ## Special features